yoctoyotta1024/CLEO/docs/source/usage/quickstart.rst

 Start by following the steps to :doc:`install CLEO <installation>`.

 To use CLEO as an SDM coupled to a dynamics solver, essentially your task is to contruct a ``main.cpp`` file.

 Have a look at ``src/main.cpp`` for inspiration.
 Depending on the setup you desire, you need to include different instantiations of the core concepts of CLEO in your ``main.cpp``.
-For example you need to specify the type of super-droplet motion, microphysics, observer (output), and coupled dynamics.
+For example you need to specify the type of super-droplet motion, microphysics, observer, and coupled dynamics.

-Once you've done that, your should have constructed all the necesary ingredients for CLEO so that the end of your ``main.cpp`` can look something like this:
+Once you've done that, your should have constructed all the necesary ingredients for CLEO so that the end of your ``main.cpp`` looks something like this:

 .. code-block:: c++